Social Learning under Platform Influence: Consensus and Persistent Disagreement

 We analyze the effect of the platform on the social learning outcome, and study how its strength, the agents' initial opinions, and the structure of the underlying social network, impact the outcome.
 We first analyze a two-agent system with only one left-leaning and one right-leaning agent.
 We later show that this simple two-agent system approximates a general stochastic block model with two blocks.
 We categorize the equilibria into two separate groups.
 The first group is the \textit{consensus} equilibria where the agents agree: either all are left-leaning agents or all are right-leaning agents.
 The second group is the \textit{persistent disagreement} equilibria, which are defined to be all the other equilibria that are not consensus.
 Agents have different limiting opinions in persistent disagreement equilibria and the degree of disagreement can be thought of as the \textit{polarization} of the population.
 In Theorem \ref{thm:equal-a-init-char} we provide conditions on the two-agent system's primitives that characterize which type of equilibrium arises as a function of the primitives.

 We then analyze a general stochastic block model.
 In this model there are two blocks of agents: a block of left-leaning agents and a block of right-leaning agents.
 Each block has $n$ agents.
 Each pair of agents from the same block are connected with probability $p$, and each pair of agents from different blocks are connected with probability $q$.
-The initial opinions of agents in different blocks are assumed to be different: all left-leaning (right-leaning) agents start with the same left-leaning (right-leaning) initial opinion.
+The initial opinions of agents in different blocks are assumed to be random variables.
 Stochastic block models are prevalent in the study of opinion dynamics in networks.
 Having two blocks is also a natural starting point, considering the bimodal distribution of opinions in various settings of practical interest, including, e.g., political discourse.